learn-compsci/mathematical-techniques/content/Unit 5.md

 	return n * factorial(n - 1)
 ```

-For example, we want to say that this programs running time has a linear running time with respect to $n$.
+For example, we want to say that this program has a linear running time with respect to $n$.
 How do we even do that?

 If we ever want to analyse this, there are 2 parts to it:
 1. We need to look at the program and derive the recurrence that corresponds to the program.